Random optimization problems at fixed temperatures: Introduction

 where $\gb$ is the \textit{inverse temperature} parameter and $Z(\gb)$ is the normalizing constant known as the \textit{partition function}.
 Since most of the literature is concerned with identifying the optimal configuration $\pi$, known as the ground state, the inverse temperature tends to infinity as a function of the size of the graph.
 For instance, if $G$ is the complete graph on $N$ vertices with $\Exp(1)$ weights on its edges one considers $\gb=\wh{\gb}\cdot N$ for some constant $\wh{\gb}\in (0,\infty)$ (\eg~ see~\cite{kirkpatrick1981lecture} and~\cite[Chapter 7]{talagrand2003spin}).

 In this work, we consider \textit{fixed} $\gb\in\bR$.
 In this case, the resulting measure does not converge to the delta mass function on the optimal configuration but rather is biased towards configurations with smaller weights.
-One can interpret this case as a very high-temperature regime.
-On the one hand, many of the difficult aspects of optimization problems, such as the occurrence of frustrations and complicated structure of dependencies, remain in place.
-However, it is also, in a sense, close to a function of the family of independent random variables, which is made precise by techniques known as cluster expansion.
-We use this technique to derive probabilistic limit theorems for the log-partition function, weight of a typical configuration, Gibbs average, and the size of the intersection of two independent samples.
-The last one yields the strong replica symmetry of the model.
-Our methods allow us to show these results in a general setting rather than on each optimization problem separately and under weak assumptions on the distribution of the weights on the edges.
+One can interpret this case as a high-temperature regime with a general edge-weight distribution.
+In general, positive temperature versions of these problems are natural to consider as they often lead to interesting behavior.
+For example, the classical anti-ferromagnetic Ising model is a positive temperature version of the maximum cut problem.
+In such settings, many of the difficult aspects of optimization problems remain in place, such as the occurrence of frustrations and complicated structure of dependencies.
+However, it is also, in a sense, close to a function of the family of independent random variables, which, in our case, is made precise by techniques known as cluster expansion.
+We now briefly summarize our main contributions.